How to Consume Your Tap Water

 The below video provides step-by-step instructions on the protective steps to take to consume your tap water if you remain under the advisory.

-If you remain under the advisory, you can consume your tap water if you take the following protective steps:
+According to the EPA and the CDC, if you remain under the advisory, you can consume your tap water if you take the following protective steps: